 The board of directors has established a minimum fund balance policy for the general fund to provide for financial stability and contingencies within the District.
 The policy is that that District shall maintain a balance of 5% of the District's annual expenditures.
-Portions of fund balance that are set aside for the purposes of meeting this policy are recorded on the financial statements as a part of the Unassigned Fund Balance.
-The \$37,547.05 in committed fund balance reflects funds held by the North Central Education District for the District's compensated absences and unemployment pools.
-The related assets are reflected in the District's Investments/Cash with Trustee on its balance sheet.
+Portions of fund balance that are set aside for the purposes of meeting this policy are recorded on the financial statements as a part of the committed fund balance.

-NOTE 16: POST-EMPLOYMENT BENEFIT PLANS OTHER THAN PENSION PLANS
+NOTE 16: POST-EMPLOYMENT BENEFIT PLANS OTHER THAN PENSION PLANS- BOTH IN SEPARATELY ISSUED PLAN FINANCIAL STATEMENTS AND EMPLOYERS STATEMENTS